 - Avoid being alone with that person

-- When you're in "a situation", remind yourself why you can't be with this person
+- When you are tempted to act on your urges, remind yourself why you cannot be with this person

 Cards Fall Where They May:

-Some people come into our lives and become family, knowing and nurturing us in ways that our biological families sometimes can't.
-Those with whom we choose to spend our days, celebrate our triumphs, those who share and help create our memories.
+Some people come into our lives and become like family, knowing and nurturing us in ways that our biological families sometimes can't.
+As adults, we get to choose with whom to spend our days, celebrate our triumphs, share ourselves and help create our memories.

 The ties of friendship are crafted through the shared experience of walking through life together, and physicality is sometimes a part of this path.
 Becoming physically intimate with a friend is not necessarily "bad," it just really changes things.
 If this happens in one of your friendships, the best thing to do is, to be honest about what you are feeling and what you hope to come out of getting closer to one another in a different way.
 A lot of pain and confusion can be avoided with open communication and respect for one another as people, not just a hook-up.

 If you have found yourself in a confusing situation that you are having a hard time making sense of, or if you feel you could use some guidance about how to be healthier in your relationships, you are not alone.
 Interpersonal relationships, whether they involve sexual intimacy or not, can be confusing, and at times can almost seem like minefields.
 A mental health professional may be someone to consider speaking to about healthy dynamics of friendships and other relationships and about healthy relationship behaviors.
 The only relationship guides we have are the ones we have been in or observed, and it can be hard for many people to recognize qualities of supportive, healthy relationships of all kinds.